rust-lang/compiler-team/.github/ISSUE_TEMPLATE/meeting-proposal.md

 If you'd like to propose a topic for a future meeting, you've come to the right place!
-To do so, please write-up your proposal in a hackmd, gist, patsebin etc following [this template].
+To do so, please write-up your proposal in a hackmd, gist, pastebin, etc following [this template].
 Then open this issue and replace the parenthesized text below as appropriate.
 We'll discuss your proposal in the next planning meeting!
 (And please do feel free to attend!)
 Thanks <3.